thaimtl/thaimtl/README.md

 ## 🔭 Current Projects
 - Stock buying/selling simulator for day-trading beginner
-- A journaling web application with the special feature to let the user changes the frontend design with a button (i.e. a web application that lets the user customize their own workspace)
+- A journaling web application with the special feature to let the user changes the frontend design with a button (i.e. a web application that allows the user customize their own workspace)

 ## 🌱 On the side, I'm currently learning
 - Linear programming and nonlinear optimization